John R. Lynch - St. Catherine Street Land Speculator

 Erected by City of Natchez.

 Credits.
-This page was last revised on April 6, 2018.
-This page originally submitted on April 5, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 74 times since then.
+This page was last revised on November 23, 2019.
+It was originally submitted on April 5, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 154 times since then and 7 times this year.
 Photos: 1, 2. submitted on April 5, 2018.